openflighthpc/flight-file-manager/supervisor/README.md

-# Flight File Manager Client
+# Flight File Manager Supervisor

-Browser client for Flight File Manager.
+Supervisor process for Flight File Manager.
+The supervisor starts and stops Flight File Manager backend processes and proxies requests from the client to the backend.

 See [the main README](README.md) for more details.

 # Contributing